nerudaj/dgm-sdk/project-template/Readme.md

 ## Skipping main menu

 If you run the binary with parameter `-s`, it will skip the main menu and jump right into the game.
 If you exit the game, you'll be returned into main menu.

+## Starting development

+Your entry point for development is the class `AppStateIngame` and its two attributes `game` and `renderer`.
+The `Game` class is supposed to do all the logic during each frame - update player position, process event queue, update camera.
+The `Renderer` is supposed to do everything related to rendering - draw the game world and HUD (these are separated to two functions.
+The difference is that HUD method uses screen space coordinates while the world method renders everything in relation to world coordinates and it scrolled by changing the camera position.

+When you're adding any new entity, it is recommended to add reference to it to the `EntityTable` struct which acts as a scene container.
+Communication between components (like firing a projectile or playing a sound) is handled via events.
+When adding new event, add a structure with required data to the `Events.hpp` header and then add a processing method to `EventProcessor` class.
+Events use a double displatch mechanism for processing.

+When you want to create an event, call `EventQueue::add` to do so (it is a static method, can be called from anywhere).

+## Resource files

+Place your assets under the `resources` folder.
+It contains several subfolders for various kinds of assets.
+The `AppStateResourceLoader` class auto loads certain kinds of assets from these folder into `dgm::ResourceManager` that is passed down into the `AppStateIngame`.